pampanic/pam_panic/README.md

 Command (m for help): w
 ```

 You'll find the UUID of your partition in `/dev/disk/by-partuuid/`.
-You can find out which device is which through a `ls -l /dev/disk/by-partuuid/`.
+You can find out which device is which typing `ls -l /dev/disk/by-partuuid/` in your favourite shell.

 ## Integration